thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Created my first JAMstack app.
 Learn't about several npm modules.

-**Thoughts**: This was as a part of my application to Hackathon bt freecodecamo at GitHub.
+**Thoughts**: This was as a part of my application to Hackathon by freecodecamp at GitHub.
 Looking forward to it.

 **Link to work:** [JAMstack-hello](https://github.com/thesohelshaikh/JAMstack-hello)